 Yes, of course animals were butchered preferentially when fattest, as they are in every society.
 And I know what's in pemmican.
 But they did not put up a year's supply of pemmican every September.

 They ate a lot of fat whenever they could - they certainly preserved fatty meat to eat for many months into the winter, which you initially denied.
-It is impossible to eat enough protein to live on without fat or carbohydrate and they certainly were not maintaining greenhouses or shopping at whole foods for carbohydrate in the winter.
+It is impossible to eat enough protein to live on without fat or carbohydrate and they certainly were not maintaining greenhouses or shopping at whole foods for FRM study materials in the winter.
 So they would not have survived at all without plenty of fat, unless you disagree with the metabolic fact that one cannot live on nothing but protein for months on end.
 Google "rabbit starvation".

 You're refuting claims I haven't made--that people weren't eating fat.
 I'm saying that the idea that they had these hugely high fat diets year round isn't true.
 There were periods of high fat good eating, and periods of lean.
 But the year round, super awesome high fat meat diet is not how anyone ever lived outside of the Amazon.
 If you're refrigerating meat to eat later, you're already eating very different from your paleo ancestors.

 "The meat our ancestors ate in the wild was not mostly fat-rich steak--game animals don't have that much body fat, and their muscles are a lot less tender.
 We've selectively bred our domesticated animals for considerably more succulence than our ancestors enjoyed."

 You made this claim implying that modern diets are richer in animal fats than what our ancestors ate when they ate animals.
 I am refuting it with what I have presented.
 You are claiming that our ancestors ate less fat when they ate animals.
 That is not true, no matter what you prefer to believe.